Chilbolton

 Chilbolton is a village and civil parish in Hampshire, England, near to Stockbridge.
 It is situated 18 mi north of Southampton and 4 mi south of Andover.
 Its most notable feature is the Chilbolton Observatory situated on the disused RAF Chilbolton airfield.
-The parish church of St Mary the Less dates back to the 12th century, on the site of an earlier wooden church.
+The parish church of St Mary the Less dates back to the 12th century, on the site of an earlier wooden church; it is noticeable for its low tower.
 The River Test runs through Chilbolton Common.

-Chilbolton is recorded in the Domesday Book under the name Cilbodentune.
+Chilbolton is recorded in the Domesday Book of 1086 under the name Cilbodentune.

+Chilbolton has an inn called "The Abbot’s Mitre".